anpatton/datascitools/README.md

 # datascitools

-This is the one drawer of string, batteries, old rubber bands, and a pocketknife that everyone has.
-But for code.
+You know how scikit-learn and tidyverse are huge collections of interveaving and internally compatible objects, functions, etc.?
+This package is sort of the opposite of that, a random collection of mostly unrelated things we use that are helpful.
+No refunds.